 Central Park is located in the heart of Manhattan, New York.
 Manhattan is an island that's commonly referred to as New York City, or just "The City" to New York residents.
 It's a jungle of concrete with so many varieties of different people that everyone can find their place, even a naked cowboy and a crow man.
 Both these guys are real people, by the way.
 The Naked Cowboy usually hangs out in Times Square, though he's been known to make it to Queens on occasion.
 He's not actually naked-he wears underwear, cowboy boots, and a cowboy hat.
 What's most impressive about the Naked Cowboy is that he wears this and only this, even in the middle of New York's frigid winters.
-The crow man is less interesting and a lot more annoying.
+The crow man is less interesting and a lot more annoving.
 He wears a hat with a crow feather stuck in its brim and walks the streets of The City.
 Every once in a while, he'll bellow out an unimaginably loud "CAW," startling anyone walking nearby.

 Unlike the crow man, just about everyone in New York loves Central Park.
 It's a breath of fresh air (so to speak, The City's air is still pretty polluted) in a bustling and busy city.
-Many New Yorkers think of Central Park as their happy place, the place where they can see some nature, relax, unwind, and also see some uniquely New York sights.
+Many New Yorkers think of Central Park as their happy place, the place where they can see some nature, relax, unwind, and also see some interesting things that are unique to New York.

-Let's start with the basics: Central Park measures 843 acres and stretches from 59th street all the way up to 110th street.
+Let's start with the basics.
+Central Park is 843 acres.
+It starts at 59th street and goes all the way up to 110th street.
+More people visit Central Park each year than any other park in America.
 The park was first established in 1857 and has grown a bit larger since then.
-More people visit Central Park each year than any other park in America